More results on weighted independent domination

-\begin{lemm} Let $G$ be an $n$-vertex graph in ${\cal G}$.
-If time complexity of algorithm $Q$ is $O(n^t)$, then $T(G)$ can be constructed in time $O(n^{2 + \max\{ 2, t \})})$. \end{lemm} \begin{proof} Time needed to construct $T(G)$ is the sum of times required to decompose graphs corresponding to internal nodes of $T(G)$.
-Let $X$ be an internal node of $T(G)$.
-If $X$ is a homogeneous node, then decomposition of the corresponding graph $G_X$ is equivalent to finding a homogeneous set in $G_X$.
-The latter procedure can be performed in $O(n+m)$ time by \cite{McCSpi1999,MoeRad1984/1}.
-If $X$ is an antineighborhood node, then decomposition requires $O(n+m + n^t) = O(n^{\max\{ 2, t \}})$ time, as one first needs to make sure that there is no homogeneous sets in $G_X$ ($O(n+m)$) and then to find a good vertex ($O(n^t)$).
-Since there are $O(n^2)$ nodes in $T(G)$, the total time complexity for constructing $T(G)$ is $O(n^{2 + \max\{ 2, t \}})$.
+\begin{lemma} Let $G$ be an $n$-vertex graph in ${\cal G}$.
+If time complexities of the algorithms $P$ and $Q$ are $O(n^p)$ and $O(n^q)$, respectively, then $T(G)$ can be constructed in time $O(n^{2 + \max\{ 2, p, q \})})$. \end{lemma} \begin{proof} The time needed to construct $T(G)$ is the sum of times required to identify types of nodes of $T(G)$ and to decompose graphs corresponding to internal nodes of $T(G)$.
+To determine the type of a given node $X$ of $T(G)$, we first use the algorithm $P$ to establish whether the graph $G_X$ corresponding to $X$ belongs to ${\cal F}$ or not.
+In the former case $X$ is a leaf node, in the latter case we further try to find in $G_X$ a homogeneous set, which can be performed in $O(n+m)$ time \cite{McCSpi1999}.
+If $G_X$ has a homogeneous set, then $X$ is a homogeneous node and we decompose $G_X$ into the graphs induced by the vertices in and outside the homogeneous set, respectively.
+If $G_X$ does not have a homogeneous set, then $X$ is an antineighborhood node, and the decomposition of $G_X$ is equivalent to finding a good vertex, which can be done by means of the algorithm $Q$.
+Since there are $O(n^2)$ nodes in $T(G)$, the total time complexity for constructing $T(G)$ is $O(n^{2 + \max\{ 2, p, q \}})$. \end{proof}